Get Better Quotes 35+

 employees missing income if they are away from work due to an injury or illness.
 For example, if a construction employee

 broke his arm and could not perform the job for 8 weeks, the coverage would make payments to the employee to help replace

 Sometimes an injury can cause a partial disability or a more permanent disability.
 Workers' compensation steps in to help pay the cost of ongoing medical bills and may even replace a portion of wages lost due to the disability.
 If an employee had a finger amputated due to a work related injury.
 The employee could be paid a sum (known as an Impairment Rating) for the loss of the finger for permanent disability as well as some temporary disability coverage while recuperating.

 Some types of work environments can include occupational exposures that have unforeseen circumstances.
 A chemical mixing operation, for example, may expose employees to chemical irritants and cause harmful reactions that make them sick.
 A workers' comp policy would cover the cost of treating an illness caused while performing the job.

 The state of Washington is one of the four remaining monopolistic states in the country.
-This means workers compensation insurance can only be purchased through the Washington State Fund.
-If you are a Washington employer or you are doing work in the state of Washington you will need to contact the Washington Department of Labor and Industries in order to buy workers compensation coverage:
+This means that workers' compensation insurance can only be purchased through the Washington State Fund.
+If you are a Washington employer, or you are doing work in the state of Washington, you will need to contact the Washington Department of Labor and Industries in order to buy workers' compensation coverage.

-Although Workers Compensation Shop.com can't help employers find coverage in the state of Washington, we often help business owners purchase out-of-state workers comp coverage when they hire or send employees to work in another state.
-Businesses are required to exclusively purchase workers compensation coverage from the State Fund.
-If you are an Washington employer doing business outside of the state, or you have employees who live outside of Ohio, please contact one of our Work Comp Specialists at 888-611-7467 to find affordable a workers compensation quotes for other states.
+Workers' Compensation Shop.com can help business owners purchase out-of-state workers' comp coverage when they hire or send employees to work in another state.
+If you are an Washington employer doing business outside of the state, or you have employees who live outside of Washington, contact us to find affordable a workers' compensation quotes for other states.